 As you begin your journey of survival in the tenth world known as Valheim – building a campfire is the biggest necessity of them all.
 A campfire not only provides you with warmth but more importantly you need one near your bed in order to sleep – otherwise, as many Vikings have encountered, you’ll be faced with the message “Bed needs a nearby fire” when attempting to sleep.

-Once you have basic shelter, your first project is placing a campfire within it.
+Once you’ve made yourself a basic shelter, your first project is placing a campfire within it.
 Campfires can only be built on the ground, natural rock or stone structures.
-To build a campfire you need 5x stone and 2x wood, select your hammer and right click to display your crafting menu.
-Go to the miscellaneous tab and there you will see the different types of heat sources or cooking stations you can build.
+To build a campfire you’ll need a bit of stone, some wood, and a hammer to build with.
+Once you have all of that, go to the miscellaneous crafting tab where you’ll find the different types of heat sources and cooking stations you can build.

-Throughout the world and the many dangers that lurk within it, the countless ways you can die and being a survival game, it was a seemingly surprising feature that smoke is one of those things that can kill you.
-So, to keep that in mind while building your shelter, you need to have proper ventilation to avoid smoke inhalation.
-Which shows as the ‘Smoked’ effect that will cause two points of damage to the player until you leave the cloud of smoke.
-Of course, you never want to just go stepping into your campfire either.
+Throughout the world and the many dangers that lurk within it, seemingly everything in Valheim wants you dead.
+Of the countless ways you can die, it was surprising that smoke is another one of those things that can kill you.
+So, keep that in mind while building your shelter.
+You’ll need proper ventilation to avoid smoke inhalation and subsequent death.
+Of course, you never want to go stepping into your campfire either.
+Fire hot.

 You’ll have a lot of options to play around with while building your shelter.
 Starting out you can have something as simple, although crude, as leaving a hole in your roof for the smoke to escape or having openings in the wall on either end below your roof.